-During your consultation for a Tummy Tuck or Liposuction, Dr. Schusterman will perform an evaluation and determine whether this procedure can help you achieve your body goals, or if Liposuction or a combination surgery would be best for you.
+During your consultation for a Tummy Tuck Houston plastic surgeon, Dr. Schusterman will perform an evaluation and determine whether this procedure can help you achieve your body goals, or if Liposuction or a combination surgery would be best for you.

-To schedule your individual Abdominoplasty consultation with experienced Tummy Tuck surgeons in Houston, contact our plastic surgery center at (713) 794-0368 or email us today.
+To schedule your consultation with Houston Tummy Tuck specialist, Dr. Schusterman, contact our plastic surgery center at (713) 794-0368 or email us today.
 Our consultation fee is $100.
 The consultation is about an hour in length and is typically scheduled on a Wednesday; however, we will do our best to meet your scheduling needs.

 Because a tummy tuck addresses loose skin as well as fat, this procedure is usually a good option for patients either after childbirth or have lost a great deal of weight, or both, when skin naturally loses some elasticity and the ability to tighten and firm up.
 Women who have had multiple children also choose a Tummy Tuck to regain a pre-baby figure.
 Our cosmetic surgeon can help you understand your options based on your personal health history.